ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp.md

 ### 4. Extract the certificate and create the custom resource definitions

-1. Get the webhook TLS certificate from the `ibpinfra` namespace by running the following command:
+1. Extract the webhook TLS certificate from the `ibpinfra` namespace by running the following command:

   ```
   TLS_CERT=$(kubectl get secret/webhook-tls-cert -n ibpinfra -o jsonpath={'.data.cert\.pem'})